Amanda Jelks, Chattanooga Business, Trust, Wills, Probate & Estate Planning Attorney

 Medicaid Planning with the right attorney can make a huge difference when it comes to preserving your estate for your family.

 This type of planning service becomes even more important as you or your loved ones approach a time in your lives when in-home or permanent residential medical care, such as a nursing home or assisted living residence, might be needed.
 Having the right estate planning attorney can also make a difference as well.
-As part of the Jelks team, Leslie is your "go to" for Medicaid Planning as a part of you overall estate planning goals.
+As part of the Jelks team, Leslie is your "go to" for Medicaid Planning as a part of your overall estate planning and long term care planning goals.
 Contact her today.
-She will happy to share her expertise with you.
+She will be happy to share her expertise with you.

 Letting an estate planning attorney help you with an estate plan will save your loved ones time, difficulty, money, and stress, in the event of your death or incapacitation.